WILLS, TRUSTS AND ESTATES: FAQs

 If you want to change your Will, you should have it changed (or amended) using a “Codicil” (the legal term for an amendment to a Will) or by having a new Will prepared.
 You should not make changes yourself.
 Trying to make changes yourself, without following the proper legal form, can render the changes ineffective, cause the Will to not be accepted by the court, and result in you being treated as not having a Will.

 The first thing you need to do is determine your net worth.
-Net worth includes life insurance proceeds and retirement assets along with savings accounts, investments and real and personal property.
-If your total net worth, at death, is more than the Federal estate tax exclusion amount (i.e., $5,000,000.00 in 2011, indexed for inflation, ($5,250,000.00 in 2013)), then you have a potential estate tax problem.
+Net worth may include life insurance proceeds and retirement assets along with savings accounts, investments and real and personal property whether those assets pass by beneficiary designation or through your Will or Trust.
+If your total net worth, at death, is more than the Federal estate tax exclusion amount (i.e., 11,580,000, in 2020 indexed yearly for inflation), then you have a potential estate tax problem.

-The gift tax exclusion, mirrors the estate tax exclusion (i.e., $5,250,000.00 as of 2013, indexed for inflation).
-You may give up to $13,000.00 a year per person to any number of persons without incurring a gift tax liability.
+The gift tax exclusion, mirrors the estate tax exclusion (i.e., $11,580,000 as of 2020 and is indexed yearly for inflation).
+Under current law (as of 2020) you may give up to $15,000 a year per person to any number of persons without incurring a gift tax liability.
 Any amount in excess of this annual exclusion amount is deducted from your gift tax exclusion amount (and your estate tax exemption upon your death).
 Gift tax would be due on amounts given in excess of the gift tax exclusion.

 A safe deposit box is the safest place to keep your Will.
 There is a statute in Virginia that allows your next of kin and/or Executor to enter your safe deposit box to locate your Will.
 In any case, your Executor and/or beneficiaries should know where your Will is located and your Executor should have access to your safe deposit box.